Icterus (Jaundice) in Cats

 How is liver disease determined to be the cause of jaundice?

 A biochemistry profile, which is a group of 10–30 tests, is performed on a blood sample from the cat with icterus.
 The biochemistry profile contains several tests that are specific for liver disease.
-The main liver enzymes are alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase (ALP), and total bilirubin.
-In some cases, your veterinarian will also recommend a bile acid analysis, which assesses liver function.

 These blood tests will indicate that liver disease is present, but not its cause or whether it is reversible.
-To make that determination, a study of liver tissue (biopsy) or liver cells (cytology) is necessary.
-This can be done in one of three ways:
+Additional testing for infectious diseases may be recommended, depending on prevalence in your area.
+To make a definitive diagnosis, a biopsy of the liver is often necessary.

-1) Fine needle aspiration.
-A small gauge needle is inserted through the skin into the liver.
+1. Fine needle aspiration.
+A small-gauge needle is inserted through the skin into the liver.
 A syringe is used to aspirate some cells from the liver.
 The cells are placed on a glass slide, stained, and studied under a microscope.
 This is the least invasive and quickest test, but it has certain limitations.
 Because only a few cells are obtained, it is possible that a representative sample from the liver will not be obtained.
 It is also not possible to view the cells in their normal relationship to each other.

-2) Needle biopsy.
+2. Needle core biopsy.
 This procedure is similar to the fine needle aspiration except a larger biopsy needle is used.
 Often, this test is performed during an ultrasound examination and is called an ultrasound-guided needle biopsy.
 The needle biopsy gives a core of tissue, not just a few cells.
 The sample is fixed in formaldehyde and submitted to a pathologist for analysis (a technique called histopathology).
 General anesthesia is required, but your cat is anesthetized for only a very short time.
 The core biopsy allows the pathologist to view the cells in their normal relationship to each other.
 However, the veterinarian cannot choose the exact site of the liver to biopsy because the liver is not visible.
 Therefore, it is still possible to miss the abnormal tissue.

 What types of liver disease cause icterus?